-Antibacterial products aren’t any more effective than soap and water, and they can actually be harmful.
+Antibacterial soap and other products aren’t any more effective than ordinary soap and water, and they can actually be harmful.

-If you choose “antibacterial” products because you trust them to kill germs, think again.
+If you choose “antibacterial” soap and other products because you trust them to kill germs, think again.
 According to recent studies, antiseptic ingredients added to numerous products are not effective and may actually be harmful.

 In 2005, a U.S. Food and Drug Administration (FDA) panel concluded that there is “no added benefit” from using antimicrobial products over plain soap and water.
 There’s also toxicity to consider.
 Researchers at Johns Hopkins Bloomberg School of Public Health discovered that one of the most popular antimicrobials, the pesticide triclocarban (TCC), defies water treatment methods after we wash our hands of it.
 Once it’s flushed down drains, about 75 percent of TCC makes it through treatments meant to break it down, and it ends up in our surface water and in municipal sludge.
 This sludge is regularly applied to U.S. crop fields as a fertilizer, meaning the chemical could potentially accumulate in our food, too.